Look to the Gut: Increasing Microbiome Diversity

 The microbiome of the gut is a fascinating universe — one we are just beginning to understand.
-The complexities are vast, and imbalances within microbial communities have wide-reaching effects on our horses’ health.
+The complexities are vast, and we now know that imbalances within microbial communities have wide-reaching effects on our horses’ health.
+Research also tells us that greater microbiome diversity is essential to building and maintaining a healthy GI tract.

 Did you know that…